junechakma/wexford-educare/coursedata.md

 *   **Additional Prerequisites:** A compelling personal statement and a successful interview.

-### Start Your Journey with Blossom Educare
+### Start Your Journey with Wexford Educare

 Ready to take the next step toward a meaningful career?
-The expert team at **Blossom Educare** is here to provide personalized support and guide you through the application process.
+The expert team at **Wexford Educare** is here to provide personalized support and guide you through the application process.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 BSc (Hons) Accounting and Finance with Foundation Year (4 years)
 ================================================================

 Embark on your journey into the world of finance with the BSc (Hons) Accounting and Finance with Foundation Year program, offered by our esteemed partner, **Canterbury Christ Church University (CCCU)**. 🎓 This four-year program is the perfect starting point if you’re passionate about finance but don’t meet the direct entry requirements for a standard three-year degree.

-The integrated **Foundation Year** is designed to equip you with the essential academic and subject-specific skills needed to succeed. **Blossom Educare** is here to guide you through the entire application process to this exceptional program.
+The integrated **Foundation Year** is designed to equip you with the essential academic and subject-specific skills needed to succeed. **Wexford Educare** is here to guide you through the entire application process to this exceptional program.

 ### Why Choose This Program?